 Since the recency score metric and other RFM values are time-linked, it’s important to recalculate them regularly - typically every day, or immediately before the data are required.

-Frequency measures the number of orders placed by each customer.
+Frequency measures the number of orders placed by each customer or their purchase frequency.
 Some authors calculate the Frequency score based on a given period, such as the total number of orders placed in the past 12 months.

 However, I personally prefer setting it to the customer’s lifetime, with no time limit, as this can help you spot lapsed customers much more easily and separates single-purchase customers better.
 This is known as the “life to date” approach.
 Either way, it’s easy to calculate Frequency - simply count the unique order IDs for each customer from the transactional data.